ofefo/welcomeBach/README.md

 # welcomeBach

-Receive a list of different recordings for a random work by Bach as YouTube links on every startup.
+Receive a list of recordings for a random piece by Bach on startup.

 ```
 Today's Bach is: